Brisbane Pride Festival: Presidents

-In 2016, the president was Peter Black.
+Scott Hampson and Deeje Hancock preceded Peter Black who became Brisbane Pride President in 2016.
 In 2021, Bec Johnson was president of the organising committee.
 Johnson was awarded an Order of Australia in the 2023 Australia Day Honours, for service to the Indigenous and LGBTQI communities, recognising her long contributions to the Pride movement and advocacy.
+James McCarthy is currently the President of Brisbane Pride Inc.